-- Mental Health intervention preparatory meeting with Dr. Gowri ASHA Hospital - Preparatory consultation Dr. Gowri of ASHA Hospital to provide Mental Health services to children living in CCIs Psychological support services for Children and De -Institutionalized children. - Preparation of Mental Health intervention with Niloufer Hospital the services on Adolescence for children in the CCIs.
+- Mental Health intervention preparatory meeting with Dr. Gowri, ASHA Hospital. - Preparatory consultation by Dr. Gowri of ASHA Hospital to provide Mental Health services to children living in CCIs Psychological support services for Children and De -Institutionalized children. - Preparation of Mental Health intervention with Niloufer Hospital, the services on Adolescence for children in the CCIs.
 YUVA Centre preparatory work to address the mental health issues of adolescents. - Provided Technical support and facilitated a meeting with ASHA Hospital Doctors at Telangana

-State Police Academy on addressing Mental issues related Police
+State Police Academy on addressing Mental issues related to Police.

-Research Studies
+7. Research Studies

-Study on the Situation of Substance Abuse among children in Hyderabad.
-In partnership with APSA and Roda Mistry College of Social Work.
+Study on the Situation of Substance Abuse among children in Hyderabad in partnership with APSA and Roda Mistry College of Social Work.
 6 students from the college have been assigned the assignment and are doing a survey among the slum children, schools and CCIs.
-The sample size at the community level is 300 plus children. the findings of the study done by CPRC, APSA & students of Social Work.
-Representatives from NGOs, CWC, JJB members, Teachers and parents.
-The program is being organised at CESS.
+The sample size at the community level is 300 plus children.
+The findings of the study are done by CPRC, APSA and students of Social Work.
+Representatives from NGOs, CWC, JJB members, teachers and parents.
+The program is organised at CESS.

-Development of the DIC App
+8. Development of the DIC App

 Development of the DIC App with CDAC.
-With CDAC worked on development of the District Inspection Committee web and mobile based App.
-The effort was to digitalize the Inspection Formats Form 46 & 46A so that the inspections of CCIs can be tracked and analyses.
+With CDAC, worked on development of the District Inspection Committee web and mobile based App.
+The effort was to digitalize the Inspection Formats Form 46 & 46A so that the inspections of CCIs can be tracked and analysed.

-2.3.
+1.3.
 INDIVIDUAL STUDIES